Will AI replace doctors who read X-rays, or just make them better than ever?

 In the near term, experts say AI will work like autopilot systems on planes — performing important navigation functions, but always under the supervision of a human pilot.

-That approach offers reassurances to both radiologists and patients, says Dr. Laurie Margolies, of Mount Sinai hospital system in New York.
-The system uses Koios breast imaging AI to get a second opinion on mammography ultrasounds.
+That approach offers reassurances to both doctors and patients, says Dr. Laurie Margolies, of Mount Sinai hospital network in New York.
+The system uses Koios breast imaging AI to get a second opinion on breast ultrasounds.

 “I will tell patients, ‘I looked at it, and the computer looked at it, and we both agree,’” Margolies said.
 “Hearing me say that we both agree, I think that gives the patient an even greater level of confidence.”

-The first large, rigorous trials testing AI-assisted radiologists against those working alone give hints at the potential improvements.
+The first large, rigorous studies testing AI-assisted radiologists against those working alone give hints at the potential improvements.

-Initial results from a Swedish study of 80,000 women showed a single radiologist working with AI detected 20% more cancers among mammograms than two radiologists working without the technology.
+Initial results from a Swedish study of 80,000 women showed a single radiologist working with AI detected 20% more cancers than two radiologists working without the technology.

 In Europe, mammograms are reviewed by two radiologists to improve accuracy.
-But Sweden, like other countries, faces a workforce shortage, with only about 70 breast radiologists in a country of 10 million people.
+But Sweden, like other countries, faces a workforce shortage, with only a few dozen breast radiologists in a country of 10 million people.

 Using AI instead of a second reviewer decreased the human workload by 44%, according to the study.